Sgt. Zenon Roland Bardowski

 1932 graduate of Froebel High School in

 Gary.
-He operated a grocery and meat
+His family operated a grocery

 Zenon joined the Illinois National Guard because he knew that sooner or later the United States would become involved in World War II.
 The reason he ended up in the Illinois National Guard instead of the Indiana National Guard was that he was a race car driver and an automobile mechanic.
 His interest in automobiles, resulted in his wanting to get into tanks on the ground level.
 Since the closest tank company to Gary was located in Maywood, Illinois, he joined the Illinois National Guard's 33rd Tank Company.